USS McCampbell: Service history

-She arrived at Yokosuka Naval Base in Yokosuka, Japan as part of the Navy's Seventh Fleet in July 2007, and was then permanently home ported there.
+She arrived at Yokosuka Naval Base in Yokosuka, Japan as part of the Navy's Seventh Fleet in July 2007, and was then permanently forward deployed there.

 On 23 June 2009, McCampbell replaced USS John S. McCain in shadowing the North Korean ship Kang Nam 1 toward Burma in enforcement of a new United Nations resolution, United Nations Security Council Resolution 1874.

 In March 2011, McCampbell was the first US Navy vessel on station off northeastern Honshu, Japan to assist with relief efforts after the 2011 Tōhoku earthquake and deliver food, supplies, and other material aid directly to survivors.
 Later, after the arrival of the aircraft carrier Ronald Reagan, the ship continued relief efforts as an element in Carrier Strike Group Seven, using the carrier as a supply distribution hub through early April.

 On 13 June 2011, McCampbell intercepted the North Korean-flagged merchant vessel MV Light, en route to Myanmar, on 26 May, south of Shanghai.
 McCampbell requested permission to board the vessel, which was suspected of carrying missile technology, but was refused.
 After several days MV Light turned around and returned to North Korea, tracked by surveillance aircraft and satellites.

 McCampbell rescued five Philippine fishermen on or about 24 October 2012.
 During a routine night mission, the embarked helicopter crew of McCampbell discovered five men signaling for help aboard a mostly-sunk fishing vessel.
 The helicopter crew deployed flotation rafts while McCampbell dispatched two boats, along with a translator, to assist in the rescue.
 McCampbell was operating with George Washington and Carrier Strike Group Five at that time.